Glossary & Terminology

 Running Low

 A status indicating a product is approaching its reorder point.
+Assigned when the days until the reorder date falls below the running low threshold configured in Settings (default: 40 days).

-Related terms: Low stock, reorder threshold
+Related terms: Reorder date, reorder point, running low threshold

 S